z669016/mybooks/README.md

 I need to be fair, and give credits to [Bealdung](https://www.baeldung.com/).
 Everytime I needed to explore something new (at least new to me), most of the time I found myself ending up there for great answers, explanations, and samples.

+Recently upgraded to Spring boot 4 and Spring 7.
+Except from mandatory changes to POM and code, no new features introduced yes.
+On my wishlist:
+- More functional style programming, e.g. using vavr library
+- Introduce API versioning (Spring boot 4)
+- Add open telemetry
+- Turn into multi-module maven project with the core separated from the adapters
+- use batch updates when storing keywords, book authors, etc.

 ### Domain model
 The domain model started simple: a BOOK has an identity (an ISBN-number of course), some attributes, a set of KEYWORDS, one or more FORMATS, one or more AUTHOR, and each author uses some websites for additional publicity and blogs.